-Note that this switch is incompatible with --text-only switch.
+Note that this switch is incompatible with switch --text-only.

-7.4.5 Concurrent HTTP(S) requests
+6.4.5 Concurrent HTTP(S) requests

-Switch: --threads
+Option: --threads

 It is possible to specify the maximum number of concurrent HTTP(S) requests that sqlmap is allowed to do.
-This feature relies on the multi-threading concept and inherits both its pro and its cons.
+This feature relies on multi-threading concept and inherits both its pro and its cons.